apache/datafusion/docs/source/user-guide/sql/dml.md

 # DML

-DML stands for "Data Manipulation Lanaguage" and relates to inserting and modifying data in tables.
+DML stands for "Data Manipulation Language" and relates to inserting and modifying data in tables.

 ## COPY